wangjksjtu/PeerPL/README.md

 <div align="center">
     <img src="imgs/weak-policy-learning.png" alt><br>
     Weak supervision signals are everywhere!
-We propose a new way to perform policy evaluation under weak supervision.
+We provide a unified formulation of the weakly supervised policy learning problems.
+We also propose PeerPL, a new way to perform policy evaluation for RL/BC tasks under weak supervision.
 </div>

 ## Reproduce the Results